lukaslukasm/alliance-book/README.md

 - **Decoupled.** Greenfield projects like this one tend to grow in features.
 Thus I prioritized decoupling functions and components from data-specific shapes where possible.

+- **Extra.** After click on the Character in the list, a modal window pops out with extended info about the character.
+That's also why character cards themselves do not feature any info about the characters.

 ## Run it locally

 Run the development server: